CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade35to4.md

 	$COROOT/deploy/remove-crd.sh

 ##### Step 3
 Log in as your new Linux user and install the 4.1 Postgres Operator.

-Be sure to add the existing namespace to the list of watched namespaces (see the 'Getting Started->Design->Namespace' section of this document for more information)  and make sure to avoid overwriting any existing data storage.
+Be sure to add the existing namespace to the Operator's list of watched namespaces (see the [Namespace] ( {{< relref "gettingstarted/Design/namespace.md" >}}) section of this document for more information) and make sure to avoid overwriting any existing data storage.

 ##### Step 4
 Once the Operator is installed and functional, create a new 4.1 cluster with the same name as was used previously.
 This will allow the new cluster to utilize the existing PVCs.